robertorosero/pyhtonmig/Doc/library/unittest.rst

       instance attribute to True or False before calling the assert methods.

       .. versionadded:: 3.1

+   .. attribute:: maxDiff

+      This attribute controls the maximum length of diffs output by assert methods that report diffs on failure.
+It defaults to 80*8 characters.
+      Assert methods affected by this attribute are :meth:`assertSequenceEqual` (including all the sequence comparison
+      methods that delegate to it), :meth:`assertDictEqual` and :meth:`assertMultiLineEqual`.

+      Setting ``maxDiff`` to None means that there is no maximum length of diffs.

+      .. versionadded:: 3.2

    Testing frameworks can use the following methods to collect information on